Will Ainsworth

-Will Ainsworth (born 1981) is an American politician serving as the 31st and incumbent lieutenant governor of Alabama since 2019.
-He served in the Alabama House of Representatives from 2014 to 2018, representing its 27th district.
+William "Will" Ainsworth (born March 22, 1981) is an American politician serving as the 31st lieutenant governor of Alabama since 2019.
+He previously served in the Alabama House of Representatives from 2014 to 2018, representing its 27th district.

 Ainsworth ran for the Republican nomination for lieutenant governor in 2018, and won the primary following a runoff election.
 He was re-elected in 2022 without Democratic opposition.

 Early life and education

 Ainsworth was born in Birmingham, Alabama, in 1981, to Billy and Sharon Ainsworth.
 He was raised in Boaz, Alabama, and his mother Sharon was the director of the Real Life Crisis Pregnancy Center in Marshall County, Alabama, which encourages adoption.
-Ainsworth graduated from the Westbrook Christian School in 1999, then attended Auburn University and attained a bachelor's degree in marketing in 2004.
+His father is a member of the Auburn University Board of Trustees and is the former CEO of Progress Rail and a former group president of Caterpillar Inc. Ainsworth graduated from the Westbrook Christian School in 1999, then attended Auburn University and attained a bachelor's degree in marketing in 2004.

 Ainsworth first worked as a youth pastor at Grace Fellowship Presbyterian Church in Albertville, Alabama.
 He co-founded a hunting lodge in Guntersville with his brother Austin in 2003, and helped create the Tennessee Valley Hunting & Fishing Expo trade show in Huntsville in 2011.
 During his career in business, he served on various wildlife and hunting committees, as well as the board of directors of the Fellowship of Christian Athletes organization.
 Ainsworth also worked in real estate as the owner of Ainsworth Real Estate and Ainsworth Homes in Guntersville.